RemNil/TestLearnRepeat/index.Rmd

 The conceptualization of the [scientific](https://www.ncbi.nlm.nih.gov/books/NBK92015/), [institutional](https://www.youtube.com/watch?v=U_6ear-yORE) and economic structure of [Translational Research](https://en.wikipedia.org/wiki/Translational_research) needs to satisfy [complex constraints](https://sistemas.colmex.mx/Reportes/LACEALAMES/LACEA-LAMES2019_paper_106.pdf) and is challenging to fully grasp.
 [Research ethics](https://cioms.ch/shop/product/international-ethical-guidelines-for-health-related-research-involving-humans/) is often focused on particular research such as an individual clinical study.
 In recent times, there is increasing interest in meta-research perspectives to foster ethical organization and oversight of clinical development.

 On this page, I summarize some of my readings in an unsystematic and eclectic way.
-The aim is not necessarily to say something entirely new or original, but perhaps someone who finds the way to this place will also find a value in the information discussed.
+The aim is not necessarily to say something entirely new or original, but perhaps someone who finds the way to this place will also find a value in the information discussed here.

 [Open peer-review](http://www.openreviewtoolkit.org/) is enabled using [hypothes.is](https://web.hypothes.is/).
 This facilitates sentence-by-sentence annotation from readers directly on this page.
 Please feel free to annotate.
 Both constructive and destructive criticism is [highly welcome](http://www.youtube.com/watch?v=ztmvtKLuR7I&t=10m48s).